 You may be familiar with the ads: easy money (or big paychecks), no experience, one hour a day, work from home.
 Sound too good to be true?
 It probably is.
-In fact, for every legitimate work from home opportunity, there are 70 work from home scams that attempt to rob you of your money.
-While working from home can be very appealing, it’s up to individuals to do their homework to determine if the opportunity is legitimate.
+In fact, for every legitimate work from home opportunity, there are 70 work from home scams that will rob you of your money.
+While this type of work can be very appealing, it’s up to individuals to do their homework to determine if the opportunity is legitimate.

 Look it up on social media.
-If none, move on.
+If they don’t have any, move on.

-opportunity.
-Enter the name of the company or opportunity along with the word
+Do a search for online reviews.
+Enter the name of the company or opportunity along with the word “scam” or “review.”

 Check cashing or wiring money